cetic/fadi/FAQ.md

 * https://github.com/cetic/fadi/blob/feature/documentation/doc/REVERSEPROXY.md for the reverse proxy configuration guide
 * https://github.com/cetic/fadi/issues/81 for port forwarding instructions

+In a Minikube setting, make sure the ingress plugin is enabled (`minikube addons enable ingress`), and populate your `/etc/hosts` file accordingly.

 ## How to configure Kubernetes Storage Class?

 If you encounter the error `pod has unbound PersistentVolumeClaims`, make sure you have a **default StorageClass** in your cluster.